Ensemble-Based Peak Demand Probability Density Forecasting with Application to Risk-Aware Power System Scheduling: Methodology

 \subsection{Construction of the conditional estimators}

-We base our procedure on \cite{breiman_classification_2017}, known as \gls{CART}.
+We adopted the procedure in \cite{breiman_classification_2017}, known as \gls{CART}.
 It is a recursive partitioning algorithm that, during fitting, dichotomizes the covariate-target pairs using a set of automatically discovered splitting rules, which are organized in the form of a tree.
 In the prediction phase, the splitting rules are applied to the given covariate in topological order, resulting in the activation of one of the leaf partitions whose estimate gives rise to the prediction.
-For set of covariate dimensions $\mathcal{M}$, parent observation indices $\mathcal{P}$ and parent partition $(\boldsymbol{x}_{\mathcal{M},\mathcal{P}}, y_\mathcal{P})$, the child observation indices $L, \mathcal{R}$ resulting from splitting the parent in covariate dimension $m$ on threshold $u$ are:
+For a set of covariate dimensions $\mathcal{M}$, parent observation indices $\mathcal{P}$ and parent partition $(\boldsymbol{x}_{\mathcal{M},\mathcal{P}}, y_\mathcal{P})$, the child observation indices $L, \mathcal{R}$ resulting from splitting the parent in covariate dimension $m$ on threshold $u$ are:

 The tuple $(m, u)$ is known as the splitting rule of the partition.
 In \gls{CART}, the selection of the optimal splitting rule is based on maximizing the reduction in squared error impurity, resulting in children in which target observations are similar in value.
 However, targets in the same partition do not necessarily have the same distribution.
 We hence modified \gls{CART}, using the \gls{GEV} log score \autoref{eq:log_score} to select the optimal splitting rule.
 For covariate-target pairs $(\boldsymbol{x}_{\mathcal{M}, \mathcal{N}}, y_\mathcal{N})$, the procedure to construct the conditional estimators is described as follows: \begin{enumerate}[S1] \item The modified \gls{CART} begins with the creation of a root node to which all covariate--target pairs are assigned. \item A covariate dimension is selected, starting with $m=1$.
 The unique values in the dimension are sorted, considering the midpoints as candidates for the splitting threshold.
 For each candidate splitting rule $(m, u)$, transient partitions $y_L, y_\mathcal{R}$ are created via \autoref{eq:children}.
 The \gls{GEV} \gls{PWM} estimates and log scores are computed on $y_L, y_\mathcal{R}$ via \autoref{eq:pwm} and \autoref{eq:log_score}, respectively.
 For parent log score $L_p$, and children log scores $L_l, L_r$, we define the impurity drop $T$ as the reduction of the children log scores relative to the parent: